gopherconsg/2017-website/content/venue/index.md

 (To be confirmed)

-We are evaluating with a few potential venue sponsors
+We are in talks with potential venues.
+Would you like to sponsor?
+Reach out!